Project-Catalyst/project-catalyst.github.io/home.md

       title: Resources for voters
       url: /voters/

-  - title: Community Advisor
+  - title: Proposal Assessor
-    url: /community-advisor/
+    url: /proposal-assessor/
-    details: A Community Advisor (CA) is a community member participates in the quality assurance of proposals.
+    details: A Proposal Assessor (PA) is a community member participates in the quality assurance of proposals.
 They have the task of reviewing proposals submitted to a given fund and supplying quality information to voters and proposers.
 Further, a community advisors is anyone  who participates in the community to develop, assist, advise, improve... project catalyst.
     link:
-      title: Resources for Community Advisors
+      title: Resources for Proposal Assessors
-      url: /community-advisor/
+      url: /proposal-assessor/

 footer: Made by Catalyst Community with ❤️
 ---